 At The Leconfield we aim to to cook the very best ingredients simply, to let the natural quality and flavours shine through.

-Every effort has gone into creating an informal yet smart and inviting dining space that's flexible to your needs, whether simply as a spot for a coffee and to read the newspaper, a light lunch in the courtyard, early evening aperitifs and tasty nibbles, or a la carte dinner or party in the evening - something to suit everyone's needs.
+Every effort has gone into creating an informal yet smart and inviting dining space that's flexible to your needs, whether a light lunch in the courtyard in the summer months, early evening aperitifs and tasty nibbles, or a la carte dinner or party in the evening.

-In the renovation of this centuries old building every effort has been made to retain key features and all the charm.
+In the renovation of this historical building every effort was made to retain key features and all the charm.
 And that's very much the approach we take in terms of our offering.
-We serve the best of Sussex foods using the freshest fish from local boats, as well as local high quality meats bred in the beautiful lush surrounding countryside.

-Our aim is to build a great reputation - based on excellent service, quality, innovation and value.
+Our aim is to maintain our great reputation - based on excellent service, quality, innovation and value.

 At The Leconfield our menus are the heart of what we do.
 Every effort is made to source seasonal local produce of the highest quality.